8 ways mobile analytics helps you build a better app: Examples from Mixpanel customers

 “We found that we can analyze user behaviors by embedding events and attributes, and then group users into cohorts based on their behaviors.
 This would allow us to run targeted marketing campaigns on these cohorts to help us progress towards our revenue goals.”

-When you roll out a new app feature, mobile analytics can help you test that feature’s performance.
-Tools like Mixpanel make it easy to perform A/B testing, segmented tests, or even build multivariate tests to pit your new feature against several alternatives.
+When you roll out a new app feature, mobile analytics help you test that feature’s performance.
+Solutions like Mixpanel make it easy to perform experiments and A/B testing with feature flags, run segmented tests, or even build multivariate tests to pit your new feature against several alternatives.

 Overarching metrics like total revenue or number of app downloads are important, but they don’t tell the whole story.
 If you rely too heavily on broad indicators instead of digging down into the details, you can miss important information, like how many users who downloaded your app are actually using it, or what your average revenue is per user.

-Taken together, mobile app analytics metrics paint the picture of your business’s health.
-They can help you understand which customer segments are actually using your app, who is becoming a paying customer—and what those users have in common—and where people are dropping off.
+Taken together, mobile app analytics metrics paint the picture of your business’s health and help you avoid vanity metrics.
+They can help you understand which customer segments are actually using your app, who is becoming a paying customer, what those users have in common, and where people are dropping off.
 Without granular details, everyone from product teams to business leaders is flying blind.

 For example, European ride-hailing and delivery app Bolt uses Mixpanel’s user retention reports to determine their roadmap and guide business growth: